JustNightt/justnightt/README.md

 ### 🚀 Active Projects

-* **Client Engineering:** Developing bespoke, high-performance web platforms for private clients.
+* **Client Engineering:** Developing web platforms for private clients.
-* **Scarify:** Architecting a high-speed QR ecosystem with a custom scanner and generator.
+* **Scarify:** Fast QR code generator, with a custom scanner and customization.
-* **OpenAI Events:** Actively building and integrating advanced AI solutions in community-driven events.
+* **OpenAI Events:** Actively building and integrating advanced AI solutions in public OpenAI events.
 * **Utility Suite:** Engineering tools for security and productivity, including:
     * **Security:** Password strength analysis and "Have I Been Pwned" integration.
     * **AI:** Stealth GPT implementation and custom automation.